MaciejJanowski/CubeStoriesTesting/README.md

 # CubeStoriesTesting
-Repository with sample for testing CubeStories Library
+Repository with sample for testing CubeStories Library.
+Test data was retrieved from 2011 Central Statistics Office Census

 ### Installation
 ```python